 Non-vegetarians skip the formality and order traditional Rajasthani Laal Maans and Safed Maans.

-Interestingly, When we ordered laal maans, gentleman taking our order asked us if we would like it medium spicy.
+Interestingly, When we ordered laal maans, the gentleman taking our order asked us if we would like it medium spicy.
 We told him to cook it the traditional way.
-To which he responded, you’ll won’t be able to eat it.
-We told him to bring it anyways.
+To which he responded, y’all won’t be able to eat it.
+We told him to bring it anyway.

 Safed Maans is milder on the spice quotient.
-Succulent mutton pieces are cooked in a gravy of yogurt and almond and cashew paste.
-It is served with rice or roti.
-Let’s just say, Safed Maans soothes your palate from consuming fiery Laal Maans.
+Succulent mutton pieces are cooked in a gravy of yogurt and almond and cashew paste and served with rice or roti.
+Let’s just say, Safed Maans soothes your palate from consuming the fiery Laal Maans.
 Both dishes are an absolute must try!